fromage-fraser/dd-gui/README.md

 band can all be resized without tinting or masking their contents.
 The navigation compass remains an independently movable square overlay.

-The frame uses a slim shaded dark-red braid with square junction markers.
+The frame uses slim shaded dark-red braid tiles with square junction markers over a pure-black backing;
+the horizontal and vertical repeats are seamless.
+Gauge-column gaps carry matching vertical braid dividers with square terminators.
 It keeps the room/enemy combat pulse and movement flash states: an active enemy recolours its owning edges through the combat pulse, while a newly entered room briefly brightens the travel edge before fading back to the regular frame colour.